 Type the number into your URL address bar in the browser and log in

 See if there’s an upgrade to your router available

 Use a 5 GHz WiFi band

 Most routers now support two different WiFi bands: 2.4 GHz and 5 GHz.
+How do I know which WIFI channel is best?
 Since nearly every device uses the 2.4 GHz frequency by default, including all the gadgets your neighbours have, it could help to switch to the 5 GHz one to see better results.
 The 5 GHz band is also able to send more data, although it’s not as good at going through walls as 2.4 GHz.

 You can create a 5 GHz band network right from your router’s admin panel.
 Make sure to give it a distinctive name or just add 5 GHz at the end so you can differentiate between the two.
 Once done, go to System Preferences ➙ Network ➙ Advanced and move the newly created network to the top to automatically connect to it first.

 Buy a new WiFi router

 If you need more ideas for how to increase WiFi speed, why not look into updating your router?
 It’s likely that your device came for free with your ISP and, chances are, it’s a bit outdated and not that powerful.

 The standard router denomination is 802.11.
 While most old routers are 802.11g and 802.11n, you really want to get the latest 802.11ac one, which handles queries like video streaming much better.
 You might even call your ISP and ask to update your current router for free, if possible.